How to Care for Birds' Nest Fern

 Temperature & Humidity

 One of the things that makes caring for Bird’s Nest Ferns so easy is their temperature and humidity requirements.
 They flourish in temperatures ranging from 65⁰F to 85⁰F, which is very similar to the temperatures we normally set our thermostats to.
 This is highly convenient since you won’t have to adjust your home’s temperature to accommodate your new plant.
 Since Bird’s Nest Ferns have tropical origins, they do like their surroundings to be a bit more humid than the typical home environment.
-To keep your plant moisturized and happy, give them a gentle mist about once a week.
-This added moisture will make them feel right at home!
+To keep your plant moisturized and happy, consider placing it near other plants or using a room humidifier.
+Such measures help mimic the Bird's Nest Ferns' natural environment, ensuring it feels right at home.

 Are Birds Nest Fern Toxic for Pets & Kids?